mgckaled/ignite-nodejs-api-rest/.github/docs/code/test/transactions-spec.md

 - `should be able to create a new transaction`
 - `should be able to list all transactions`
+- `should be able to get a specific transaction`
+- `should be able to get the summary`

 ## Anotações Relevantes